- Menstruation

 Is PCOS weight gain always dangerous?
 We asked a doctor

-Every month, the ovaries make a structure called a “follicle”, which releases both the egg that has been developing during the course of the month, and these male hormones.
+Every month, the ovaries make a structure called a “follicle”, which releases the egg that has been developing during the course of the month as well as male hormones.
 In PCOS, the ovaries produce many small follicles as opposed to one big one.
-As a result, hormone production becomes out of balance due to the high levels of some hormones and not others, and ovulation does not occur every month as it should, thus causing difficulties when it comes to getting pregnant.
+This can cause irregularities in hormone levels which mean that ovulation does not occur every month (sometimes called an “anovulatory cycle”).
+This can make it more difficult to become pregnant.

-If ovulation does not occur, the lining of the womb becomes thicker and sheds irregularly, leading to irregular, heavy and/or prolonged periods.
+Anovulatory cycles can make the lining of the womb become thicker, leading to irregular, heavy and/or prolonged periods.
 Sometimes, the womb lining is thin and there are no periods at all.
-The high androgen levels can cause other symptoms such as excessive facial hair growth, acne, and male-pattern baldness and hair thinning.
+The high androgen levels can cause other symptoms such as excessive facial hair growth, acne, and hair thinning (sometimes called androgenetic alopecia).

 What has PCOS got to do with weight gain?